Cecilia Altonaga: Supreme Court speculation

 In July 2005, following the retirement of Justice Sandra Day O'Connor, Altonaga's name was raised as a potential George W. Bush Supreme Court candidate, a position for which she was promoted by Florida's Hispanic community.
 However, it constitutes an extremely rare occurrence for a sitting District Court judge to be appointed to the Supreme Court, with the most recent occurrence being Edward Terry Sanford in 1923.
 At 43, Altonaga was younger than most other Hispanics or women who were being mentioned as possible nominees, which might have made her a more attractive choice to the President.
 President Bush went through several other nominees, and ultimately succeeded in nominating Judge Samuel Alito for the position.

 Personal life

-Altonaga married attorney George Mencio in 1986, with whom she had three daughters.
+Altonaga married attorney George Mencio in 1986, with whom she has three daughters.